shirbenami/shirbenami/README.md

 ## 🚧 Projects I'm Proud Of
 - 🔍 **[SSL ResNet Feature Extractor](https://github.com/shirbenami/SSL-SimCLR-ResNet)** – Built and trained a ResNet50 model using self-supervised learning to improve feature extraction.
 - 🔍 **[SSL YOLO SimCLR](https://github.com/shirbenami/SSL-YOLOv8)** – This project explores the integration of YOLOv8 with SimCLR for self-supervised representation learning, followed by fine-tuning on a labeled dataset.
-- 🚗 **[YOLO Object Detection Project](https://github.com/shirbenami/YOLO-Traffic-Monitoring)** – Implemented object detection on video datasets to classify and track vehicles.
+- 🚗 **[DeepStream-YOLO](https://github.com/shirbenami/DeepStream-YOLO)** – Implemented object detection on yolo model vehicles with deepstream pipeline.

 ---